 The custom-made leather Recaro seats are embroidered with the Eagle Squadron logo—a black eagle facing towards stalks of wheat clutched in one talon, in its other talon are arrows.
 This same logo is also found on the Mustang’s roof and on the shifting knob.

 The shifting knob is hand engraved from F-35 parts.
 Finally, it has a hand-engraved badge made from a Spitfire.

 Ford’s Aviation series always delivers some truly special details, and this year is no exception.
-At auction, the Eagle Squadron Mustang GT was sold for $420,000.
-This is the second highest auction price, right behind the original AV8R which sold for $500,000.
+At the auction, the Eagle Squadron Mustang GT was sold for $420,000.
+This is the second-highest auction price, right behind the original AV8R which sold for $500,000.